University Credits

 Pasolini Language School is situated by the Mediterranean

-in Tuscany, near to important cities like Pisa, with its leaning
+in Tuscany, nearby important cities like Pisa, with its leaning

 tower, Florence and Rome.
 Tuscany was the starting point of the

-Etruscans (founders of Rome) and in the mediaeval the birthplace
+Etruscans (founders of Rome).
+In mediaeval times, it was the birthplace

 painting and sculpture, collected in dozens of museums worldwide.

-Nearly every city in Tuscany can look on a great cultural heritage.
+Nearly every city in Tuscany can look back on a vast cultural heritage.

 Italian has always had a distinctive dialect for each city, which